matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Report.md

 - *Returns:*  `string[]` &mdash;
     metricId => metricColumn, if the report has only column names and no IDs, it should return metricColumn => metricColumn, eg array('13' => 'nb_pageviews') or array('mymetric' => 'mymetric')

 <a name="getmetricsdocumentation" id="getmetricsdocumentation"></a>
 <a name="getMetricsDocumentation" id="getMetricsDocumentation"></a>
 ### `getMetricsDocumentation()`

 Returns an array of metric documentations and their corresponding translations.

-Eg
-`array('nb_visits' => 'If a visitor comes to your website for the first time or if they visit a page more than 30 minutes after...')`.
+Eg `array('nb_visits' => 'If a visitor comes to your website for the first time or if they visit a page more than 30 minutes after.

+..')`.
 By default the given [$metrics](/api-reference/Piwik/Plugin/Report#$metrics) are used and their corresponding translations are looked up automatically.
 If there is a metric documentation not found, you should add the default metric documentation translation for this metric using the [Metrics.getDefaultMetricDocumentationTranslations](/api-reference/events#metricsgetdefaultmetricdocumentationtranslations) event.
 If you want to overwrite